wonkarthik/app-docker/README.md

 * Waits for the database to start before connecting to it using [wait-for-it](https://github.com/vishnubob/wait-for-it) as recommended by [docker-compose documentation](https://docs.docker.com/compose/startup-order/).
 * [Web Service Data Source plugin](https://community.jaspersoft.com/project/web-service-data-source) contributed by [@chiavegatto](https://github.com/chiavegatto)

-## How to build this image
-Use `docker build -t retriever/jasperserver .`

-See comments in Dockerfile to speed up testing by not having to download the jasperserver release each time.

-## Troubleshooting
-If you are having problems starting the containers because of a MySQL error like "[ERROR] [FATAL] Innodb: Table flags are 0...", then you will need to delete the data_dir which contains the MySQL database and then recreate the containers.
-Please note that you will lose any data previously stored in the database.

-## How to release a new image version
-This repo is setup to trigger an automated build of the image [retriever/jaserpserver](https://hub.docker.com/r/retriever/jasperserver/) on Docker Hub.

-To make a new official version of the image, just push a git Tag using the naming convention `major.minor.iteration` where:
-* major and minor line up with the included version of jasperserver
-* iteration is incremented each time a change is done that isn't an upgrade of the included jasperserver version